pgming-life/ui-creator/README.md

 # [UI Creator](https://pgming-ui-creator.com/) &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/pgming-life/ui-creator/blob/main/LICENSE)

 #### :exclamation:Be careful:exclamation:
-The web application linked above doesn't always match the actual source code.
+The web application linked above does not always match the actual source code.
 It will be uploaded to the release repository on a regular basis.

 ## We welcome active OSS activities!!